 - Spray a 3-4 quart slow cooker with cooking spray (trust me, you will regret it if you forget).

-- Put the fruit mix in the crock then the oats.
+- Put oatmeal in crockpot with apples.
 Add the liquids: milk, water, and vanilla extract.
 Stir.
 The apples will float to the top.

 - Cover and cook on low for 4 hours.